 The Nominating and Corporate Governance Committee undertook its annual review of director independence and made a recommendation to the Board regarding director independence.
 As a result of this review, the Board affirmatively determined that Mr. Babai, Ms. Conley, Ms. Manor, Mr. Splinter, Mr. Stern and Mr. Wilson are independent within the meaning of the Nasdaq Rules, including with respect to their respective committee service.
-The Board has determined that each member of the Audit Committee (Mr. Babai, Ms. Conley and Mr. Stern) is "independent" for purposes of service on the Audit Committee in accordance with Section 10A(m)(3) of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), and that each member of the Compensation Committee (Ms. Conley, Mr. Splinter and Mr. Stern) is "independent" for purposes of service on the Compensation Committee in accordance with Section 10C(a)(3) of the Exchange Act.
+For Mr. Splinter, the Board considered that his step-son has been employed with Tigo since 2021 in a non-officer position, as disclosed in "Certain Relationships and Related Person Transactions - Company."
+The Board has determined that each member of the Audit Committee (Mr. Babai, Ms. Conley and Mr. Stern) is "independent" for purposes of service on the Audit Committee in accordance with Section 10A(m)(3) of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), and that each member of the Compensation Committee (Ms. Conley, Mr. Splinter and Mr. Stern) is "independent" for purposes of service on the Section 10C(a)(3) of the Exchange Act.